 How much does an embezzlement attorney cost?

 When you have your first consultation with an attorney from Summit Defense, we will discuss the estimated cost of your case with you.
 Every case is considered on a case-by-case basis, and depends on various factors, such as the seriousness of the charges against you and the stage that the case is up to.
 At Summit Defense, we will always act in your best interests, and that means keeping costs as reasonable as possible while defending your matter to the full.
 One thing is for certain though – the sooner you have an attorney involved in your case, the better.
 With early intervention, we can do our best to reach an early resolution and keep your case out of court, which also reduces your legal fees dramatically!
 Call one of our attorneys today to set up your first, free consultation.

 SECTION B – ELEMENTS, DEFENSES, PENALTIES/CONSEQUENCES

-If I’m arrested, will I go to jail?
+If I’m arrested for embezzlement, will I go to jail?

 No – at first, you will probably not go to jail.
 If you have been accused of embezzlement, and it looks like you might be facing an arrest and jail, we can usually make arrangements in advance that will help you to avoid having to go into custody.